 Filter facility by implementing partner, filter by service and region, submit change request from implementing partner (e.g. USAID), view data for filtered list one by one both as viewing one per site, and in context of all (map view of facilities based on their GPS coordinates), available mobile networks for facility, power source.

-Filter facilities by service, admin hierarchy, view in web application, along with facility details, and/or data export as excel… view resources for given facility, subservices provided by facilities (ie, kangaroo care within a facility)
+Filter facilities by service, admin hierarchy, view in web application, along with facility details, and/or data export as excel… view resources for given facility, subservices provided by facilities (ie, maternal care within a facility)

 The following list represents the two key use cases as articulated by the Rwanda Health Enterprise Architecture (RHEA) Provider Registry project: